backstage/backstage/packages/integration/api-report.md

     }): string;
 }

-// Warning: (ae-missing-release-tag) "ScmIntegrationsGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface ScmIntegrationsGroup<T extends ScmIntegration> {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen byHost(host: string): T | undefined;
+    byHost(host: string): T | undefined;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen byUrl(url: string | URL): T | undefined;
+    byUrl(url: string | URL): T | undefined;
     list(): T[];
 }

-// Warnings were encountered during analysis:
-//
-// src/github/config.ts:67:3 - (ae-forgotten-export) The symbol "GithubAppConfig" needs to be exported by the entry point index.d.ts
-// src/gitlab/config.ts:51:66 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// src/gitlab/config.ts:51:61 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"

 // (No @packageDocumentation comment for this package)